TasmanAnalytics/tasman-dbt-mta/docs/configuration.md

 ```
 **Schema:**
+- **`model_id`:** The identifier for the attribution model that the rule corresponds to.
 - **`spec`:** Short for specification, each spec defines the rule set of a particular attribution model, and can be assigned a conversion share value.
 In the example above, it can be seen that 'single touch' models such as first touch and last touch only have 1 spec, whereas more complex multi-touch or multi-conversion models will have more than one spec.
 > N.B. where a spec matches than one touch, the conversion share is split equally between the touches.

 - **`rule`:** A 1-indexed integer defining the rule number for that spec.
 Each rule is evaluated with OR logic, so if a category has 2 rules, the logic is rule 1 OR rule 2 has to be met for the touch to be assigned that category.
 - **`part`:** A 1-indexed integer defining parts of a rule.
 Each rule part is considered with AND logic, so if a rule has 2 parts, the logic is part 1 AND part 2 has to be met for the touch to be evaluated **true** against that rule.
-- `attribute`: The derived property that is being evaluated for the rule part.
+- **`attribute`**: The derived property that is being evaluated for the rule part.
 If the attribute doesn't match any fields in the model then logically is will always output **false**.
 Properties available are:
   - `touch_category`: The category of the touch as per the touch rules
   - `conversion_category`: The category of the conversion as per the conversion rules
   - `convert_touch_count`: The total number of attributed touches.